Semidefinite relaxations for high-dimensional entanglement in the steering scenario

 Consider a noisy maximally entangled state, $\rho_v=v\ketbra{\phi^+_d}+\frac{1-v}{d^2}\mathbbm{1}$, where $v\in[0,1]$ is the visibility.
 If Alice performs basis measurements $\{A_{a|x}\}$, the corresponding assemblage takes the form $\sigma_{a|x}=\frac{v}{d}(A_{a|x})^T+\frac{1-v}{d^2}\mathbbm{1}$.
 Let Alice's measurements be a set of $N$ mutually unbiased bases (MUBs), defined by $\tr(A_{a|x}A_{a'|x'})=\frac{1}{d}$ for any pair $x\neq x'$.
-These bases are are used in many different steering experiments and they have also been the focus of previous literature on genuine high-dimensional steering criteria \cite{SebSteering2021, Designolle2022, CompleteHierarchy}.
-We use the SDP hierarchy to determine upper bounds on the critical value of $v$ above which the assemblage certifies Schmidt number $r$.
+These bases are common in experiments and they have also been the focus of previous literature \cite{SebSteering2021, Designolle2022, CompleteHierarchy}.
+We first use the SDP hierarchy with projective measurements to determine upper bounds on the critical value of $v$ above which the assemblage certifies Schmidt number $r$.
+For this, we have introduced $v$ as a variable in our SDP relaxation and the objective is to minimise it such the SDP is feasible.
 For $d=3,4,5$, we have considered all non-trivial values of $r$ for different choices of $N$.
-The visibility bounds are given in Fig.~\ref{Fig:res_steering}.
-The specific relaxation levels employed in these computations are detailed in Appendix \ref{AppGamma}.
-These bounds can be compared with previous literature.
-The lowest relevant Schmidt number, namely the case of $r>2$, was also considered for the SDP method of Ref.~\cite{CompleteHierarchy}.
-With the exception of $(d,N)=(5,5)$, our reported bounds are sharper in all cases.
-Moreover, our method proves to be efficient for computing visibility bounds for higher values of $r$.
-In such cases, for instance, for $r>3$ and $r>4$, the bounds in Fig.~\ref{Fig:res_steering} consistently improve on the best known analytical bounds \cite{SebSteering2021, Designolle2022}.
-Furthermore, we are able also to address larger dimensions and Schmidt numbers using the same standard computational means.
-For instance, we have considered dimension $d=7$ and $d=8$ and evaluated the SDP relaxation\footnote{For dimension $7$, level 2 of the hierarchy was employed.
-For dimension $8$ the intermediate level $1+\rho A+A_{a|0}A$ was used.} for all values of $r$; see Table~\ref{Tab78}.
-We chose $N=2$ MUBs in order to make possible comparison with the the analytical results of Ref.~\cite{SebSteering2021}.
-In all cases we obtain sharper bounds; for example for $(d,r)=(8,7)$ our method yields $v\leq 0.970$ while the analytical criterion gives $v\leq 0.980$.
+The visibility bounds are given in Fig.~\ref{Fig:res_steering} and the specific relaxation levels used in these computations are detailed in \cite{supp_mat}.
+Contrasting previous SDP methods \cite{CompleteHierarchy}, we are easily able to go beyond the lowest Schmidt numbers using only a standard laptop.
+To further showcase the scalability of the method, we have considered dimensions $d=7,8$ for $N=2$ and evaluated the SDP relaxation \cite{b_footnote} for all values of $r$; see complete results in \cite{supp_mat}.
+For example, in the most demanding case of $(d,r)=(8,7)$ we obtain $v\leq 0.970$.

+We now go further and show that the method also gives relevant and scalable results when permitting general measurements.
+To this end, we have considered the certification of the maximal Schmidt number ($r>d-1$) in the above scenario of $N=2$ MUBs in dimensions $d=3,4,5,6$.
+We obtain

+The relaxation levels are given in \cite{supp_mat}.
+These results are only somewhat weaker than those obtained under projective measurements in Fig.~\ref{Fig:res_steering} and they improve on the best known results in the literature \cite{SebSteering2021, Designolle2022, CompleteHierarchy} in all cases except the simplest one ($d=3$).